spurintel/feed-example-postgresql/README.md

 ## Docker example

-Requires a recent version of Docker on Linux or MacOS.
+Requires a recent version of Docker and Python.

 Launch a PostgreSQL container:
 ```sh